 Water Framework Directive & Natural Flood Management

-The Partnership hosts the Teise Catchment Improvement Group (CIG), which includes local landowners and parish Councillors, who discuss projects to improve the condition of water bodies within the catchment area.
+The Teise Catchment Improvement Group (CIG), includes local landowners and parish Councillors, who discuss projects to improve the condition of water bodies within the catchment area.

 The European Water Framework Directive (WFD) came into force in December 2000 and became part of UK law in December 2003.